A Home Office inspection can be a cause of real concern for employers.

-While immigration compliance may not be a daily concern for many employers, it is business-critical to pass a Home Office inspection.
+While immigration compliance may not be high on the agenda among the daily challenges of running an organisation, it is often business-critical to pass a Home Office inspection.
 Allegations of illegal working or non-compliance with immigration obligations leave employers open to substantial fines, loss of their sponsor licence and workers’ visas being curtailed.

-With so much at stake, what can you do to improve your chances of having a successful Home Office inspection and avoid the consequences of a fail?
+With so much at stake, we look at what you can do to improve your chances of having a successful Home Office inspection and avoid the consequences of breaching your duties.

 What is a Home Office inspection?

 A Home Office compliance visit refers to an on-site visit by an UKVI compliance officer.
 The Home Office uses site inspections – also referred to as visits, assessments and audits – to gather further information before a decision is made in a number of scenarios.
 Home Office representatives can attend premises on a prearranged, or on rare occasions on an unannounced basis (sometimes referred to as an immigration ‘raid’).

 If an organisation has made an application for a sponsor licence, a pre licence (assessment) visit is to ensure that a prospective sponsor has the necessary systems and procedures in place to meet their sponsorship obligations,

 When an organisation has made an application to renew its sponsor licence, a post licence (compliance) visit may be undertaken to ensure that a licensed sponsor is meeting their sponsorship obligations.

 These checks represent one of the key ways in which UKVI can ensure those applying to be a sponsor, or already approved, are meeting the following two fundamental principles of sponsorship: